UPSAtwal/Callisto/README.md

 ---

-## A self-hosted cross-platform app to share you clipboard across all devices ✍🏽
+## A self-hosted cross-platform app to share your clipboard across all devices ✍🏽

 ![Callisto Logo](./callisto-gh.png "Callisto Logo")